yossigi/compress_roas/README.md

-This branch has the data-sets used in "MaxLength Considered Harmful to the RPKI" (https://eprint.iacr.org/2016/1015.pdf) and below are the instructions on how to reproduce the results provided in the paper.
+This branch has the data-sets used in "MaxLength Considered Harmful to the RPKI" (https://eprint.iacr.org/2016/1015.pdf) and below are the instructions on how to reproduce the results provided in the paper and/or run them on new datasets.

 ### Data-sets used: